 All is perfection, and you haven’t even had your massage or manicure yet.

 But more than that, spas offer a chance to enjoy an extra level of relaxation and luxury when you are on a family trip.
 You can sit next to a fire while someone brings you a plate of artisanal cheese or you can lie next to a quiet pool sipping champagne.
 You can soak in the hottest possible water or steam yourself in a sauna before dousing in a rain-like shower.
 And you can get away from sharing a hotel bathroom with your offspring, enjoying huge, fluffy towels and the knowledge that no one is going to knock on the door while you are bathing.
 It would be great to have spa-like facilities in the home.
-I know a friend who has an infrared sauna in their home and it makes me very jealous.
+I know a friend who has an infrared DIY sauna tent in their home and it makes me very jealous.
+The thought of coming home from a stressful day at work and de-stressing in my own sauna is quite lovely – definitely going to have a look in getting one!
 If you are in the market to get one by the way, I’d always recommend looking through as much information as possible like Infrared Sauna Expert’s top reviews – you never know what sort of health benefits and risks there are when getting in a sauna, so if you’re going to invest the money in one, you want to make sure that it’s safe, otherwise you could end up with a very pretty, fully-functioning sauna that you can’t use – who wants that?!
 Also, I did see that you can buy Sun Stream Saunas on sale in the U.S.A. at a discount here.

 While each spa is unique, they all share similar qualities: They are quiet and peaceful.
 They smell nice.
 And they are sybaritic – and unembarrassed about it.
 Nothing is expected of you in a spa but that you relax.

 Preferred Hotel Group has already committed itself to helping families enjoy luxurious time together on the road.